← Back to blog

 Since 2004, Canadians have made nearly six million individual donations to federal political parties.
 Every one of them is reported to Elections Canada.
 The total: $899 million.

-The headline numbers are interesting enough.
-But the real story is underneath them.
-How a party raises money turns out to be a surprisingly clear window into the shape of its coalition.
 Some parties have millions of donors giving modest amounts.
 Others have smaller, more committed bases writing larger cheques.
 Same rules, same contribution limits, very different fundraising architectures.

 $0M